Opua Branch: Construction

 It was some time before the isolated Kawakawa – Opua line was connected to the rest of the national rail network.
-There were questions over its viability, but in 1899 parliament approved a connection with the line that was progressing north from Whangarei.
-A line 44 kilometres in length was required to link Kawakawa to the Whangarei section's northern railhead in Waiotu, and factors such as poor winter weather and difficulties in accessing the construction due to the relative isolation of the region at the time meant that it was not until 1911 that the rails from each end met.
+There were questions over its viability, but in 1899 parliament approved a connection with the line that was progressing north from Whangārei.
+A line 44 kilometres in length was required to link Kawakawa to the Whangārei section's northern railhead in Waiotu, and factors such as poor winter weather and difficulties in accessing the construction due to the relative isolation of the region at the time meant that it was not until 1911 that the rails from each end met.

 In 1925, the North Auckland Line was finally completed and the Whangārei – Opua section was linked to the national network.

 Stations

-The following stations were on the Otiria-Opua section of the North Auckland Line, with the distance in kilometres from Otiria in brackets:
+These were the stations on the Otiria-Opua section of the North Auckland Line: